 Assessment and Tuition

 Studio tuition will be supported by a personal tutorial every six weeks.
-Students will be required to produce some written work.
-There are two assessment stages during the course with the award of the Heatherley Diploma in Portraiture being dependent on a satisfactory second-year final assessment.
+There are three assessment stages during the course with the award of the Heatherley Diploma in Portraiture being dependent on a satisfactory Second-Year final assessment.
 The student will produce a body of work containing both course projects and ones devised personally.
-Tutors on the course include members of The Royal Society of Portrait Painters and National Portrait Gallery, John Player and BP Award winners.
-Students frequently exhibit at the Royal Portrait Society Show and at the National Portrait Gallery exhibition.

 Days of Study: Monday, Tuesday and Wednesday 10am-4pm + additional life drawing class from 4.30pm-7pm either Tuesday or Wednesday.